-Temperature is regulated by a part of the brain called the hypothalamus.
-This acts as a thermostat in the body.
+The hypothalamus located in the brain regulates temperature and acts as a thermostat in the body.
 Fever occurs when the body senses the presence in the blood of small molecules known as pyrogens (fever-producing substances).
 These usually come from a source outside the body and in turn, stimulate the production of pyrogens inside the body.
 Pyrogens tell the hypothalamus to increase the temperature set point, resulting in a fever.

-It is believed that fever serves a useful purpose in attempting to combat any infections by creating a hostile environment for the pathogen, making it harder for them to take hold and reproduce within the host’s body.
+Fever serves a useful purpose in attempting to combat any infections by creating a hostile environment for the pathogen, which makes it harder for them to take hold and reproduce within the host body.
 High temperatures also help the immune system to function more effectively.
 Unfortunately, fevers, particularly high fevers have a detrimental effect, especially if they are prolonged, this includes possible brain damage.

 Other symptoms may be present depending on the underlying cause.
-For example, if your cat has ingested poison he may be vomiting, a cat with cat flu will sneeze and have nasal discharge.
+For example, if the cat has ingested poison he may be vomiting, a cat with cat flu will sneeze and have nasal discharge.

 How can I tell if my cat has a fever?